mpandav/tibco-tutorials/bw_apps/duplicate_check/Traditional_Integration/README.md

-# Usecase
+### Traditional Integration Approach
-In this tutorial, we're implementing a business process to check the duplicates for incoming payload items against Database following APILed Integration Pattern.
+In this application, we're implementing a business process to check the duplicates for incoming payload items against Database following Traditional Integration approach.

-## Scenario

-## Steps to run the app

-## References

-## Support